HadrienG2/3photons-julia/Porting_Notes.md

       that `3photons-julia` would need for feature-parity with the Rust version.
 - I saw the [Formatting](https://github.com/JuliaIO/Formatting.jl) package
-  being sometimes recommended as an alternative, but unfortunately it did not impress.
+  being sometimes recommended as an alternative, but unfortunately it did not impress me.
 Its documentation can be summarized as "just type in a valid Python format string and it should work", and that's clearly false:
     * `g` formatting is not supported.
 That's documented, but a big issue in scientific computations.
     * Padding is not supported.
 That's not documented, and a big issue when